 While race-specific crafted items can be traded between characters of different races and used freely, there is currently no mechanism to allow a character to craft other races' unique items, or obtain a different Ship (and Ship Pet) in any capacity, without modding the game.

 A Novakid player has four sets of race-specific Starter Clothing to choose from in the Character Creator, plus the standard-issue Protectorate T-Shirt and Protectorate Vest.
 These items have no defensive capabilities whatsoever.
-These four sets are also used to clothe randomly-generated Apex NPC villagers.
+These four sets are also used to clothe randomly-generated Novakid NPC villagers.

 Novakid Racial Armor